Advanced Functions and Closures

 - The function

-takes two parameters: a function pointer to any function that takes ani32
+do_twicetakes two parameters: a function pointer to any function that takes ani32parameter and returns ani32, and onei32 value. - The

 Filename: src/main.rs